 Program desired cooking time by touching the NUMBER pads.
-Program the power level by touching the POWER LEVEL pad.
+Program the power level by touching the POWER LEVEL pad and then a Number pad.

 When the START pad is touched, the following operations occur:

 The contacts of relays are closed and components connected to the relays are turned on as follows.
 (For details, refer to Figure O-2)